 ^b Well-defined anterior mediastinal mass in the thymic bed, tumor markers negative, absence of other adenopathy, and absence of continuity with the thyroid.
+Marom EM, et al. J Thorac Oncol 2011;6:S1717-S1723.

-^c Determination of resectability should be made by a thoracic surgeon, with primary focus on thoracic oncology.
+^c Determination of resectability should be made by a thoracic surgeon, with primary focus on thoracic oncology and in multidisciplinary consultation with medical oncology as needed.
+Resectability is defined as complete (R0) resection.